Brief History of Diamonds

 Sotheby's 100 Carat Diamonds

-118.28 Oval Diamond $30.8 million
+118.28 Carat Oval Brilliant-Cut Diamond, $30.8 million

-100.20 Carat Emerald Cut Diamond $22.1 million
+100.20 Carat Emerald Cut Diamond

-THE VICTOR 10239 $15.7 million
+THE VICTOR 10239, $15.7 million

 This 102.39 carat diamond originally came from a 271 carat rough: the largest ever recovered from Canada’s Victor Mine.
 The rough diamond was then skillfully cut by Diacore to perfect its beauty.
 The process of designing a diamond from a rough, cutting and then polishing it takes months, if not years.
 This 102.39ct diamond combines an elliptical girdle outline with triangular and kite-shaped facets to create an oval brilliant-cut.
 According to the GIA, the oval brilliant channels and intensifies color in diamonds.
 Thus, transforming the rough through this manufacturing process, Diacore brought out the diamond’s inherent perfection.

-The Graff Vivid Yellow $13.3 million
+The Graff Vivid Yellow, $13.3 million

-Juno Diamond $13.0 million
+Juno Diamond, $13.0 million

-The Sun Drop Diamond (The Lady Dalal) $12.4 million
+The Sun Drop Diamond (The Lady Dalal), $12.4 million

-The Key 10138 $12.2 million
+The Key 10138, $12.2 million

 102.34 Carat Round Diamond

-In 2018 Sotheby's sold a round 102.34 carat round diamond, D Color, Flawless, Type IIa diamond with excellent cut, polish and symmetry.
+In 2018, Sotheby's sold a round 102.34 carat round diamond, D Color, Flawless, Type IIa diamond with excellent cut, polish and symmetry.
 This is the largest round diamond shaped diamond, D color and flawless to ever be graded by GIA.
 While the final purchase price remains private, it sold for a price per carat that far exceeded any colorless diamond sold at auction.
 Mined in Botswana, it weighed 425.40 carats in the rough.
 Intense study and mapping by Sotheby’s Diamonds partner Diacore resulted in 25 stones – a process that took more than 6 months of careful, painstaking cutting and polishing.

 100 Carat Diamond Price

-Buying and Selling Rare Diamonds at Sotheby's
+Buy and Sell Rare Diamonds at Sotheby's

 Sotheby's often has impressive rare diamonds available at auction, including high quality Type IIa diamonds that are over 20 carats in size.
 If you don't want to wait until the next auction, Sotheby's also has a curated selection of high quality diamonds available for immediate purchase on marketplace.
 If you would like to source a special High Jewelry diamond ring or other high jewelry creation, a salon specialist would be happy to assist.
 Sotheby's also provides custom high jewelry services and custom engagement ring services with loose diamonds.
 Sotheby's is able to source rare and impressive diamonds from its global supplier network so contact a salon associate or specialist for more details.